Soundscrapers/jetsoundbath/README.md

 Ideas for further development:
 1. Improve the band filtering method which is currently dependent on some arbitrary values for Q (resonance) and threshold amplitudes.
 During the jet sound installation I manually tweaked these variables to find the approriate levels given the particular environment I was recording in.
 However, if the environment is likely to change, there should be a callibration button that takes sample noise values and automatically applies these filter variables.
+2. Include other parameters from the live sound feed to guide the instrument design.
+Loudness (amplitude) is currently routed into the audio subroutine but is not fully implemented.
+There are many other qualities of the jet sound, the timbre, which can be measured and built into the sound bath synthesizers.